laminlabs/lamin-blog/docs/arc-virtual-cell-atlas.md

 :::::
 ::::::

-Each part of the filter is anchored to a registry entry.
-This makes the query easier to inspect and debug: `human` is an organism, `brain` is a tissue, `glioblastoma multiforme` is a disease annotation, and `GeneFull_Ex50pAS` is a `STARsolo count feature`.
 Selected datasets can then be loaded, cached, or streamed:

 ::::::{tab-set}
 :::::{tab-item} Python